aftersound/weave/README.md

  as interface/abstract classes and naturally is an extension point.
 All the controls associated these core concepts and their implementations make Weave highly declarative (configuration-driven or metadata driven).

-Below are the list if extension points.
+Below are the list of extension points.

 * Common Extension Points
   * [{ Endpoint, DataClientFactory, DataClient }](https://aftersound.github.io/weave/extension-point-data-client-factory)